 For our all our products except for Kåpan Aktieval we take your age into account to decide the risk distribution for your capital.
 If you are young and have a long time until you retire you will get a higher risk in your savings to give the possibility of a higher return.
 Investments with greater risk are expected to provide a higher return over time than more stable investments, but value development can fluctuate considerably more during this time.
 This means in turn that the risk in your savings reduces in step with your approaching retirement.
 When you are older you get more stability in your savings.
 We split the saved capital into three different age categories with different asset allocation between the three main investment areas.
 The allocation can vary within a range set by the Board in the society’s risk policy.

 In Kåpan Aktieval your capital is invested exclusively in equity until you start withdrawing your pension.

 Collective consolidation level is a measure of the value of the assets that the association has in relation to the members' total insurance capital.
 If the collective consolidation level is below 100 per cent, this means that the value of the assets is less than the value of the total insurance capital.
 A collective consolidation of more than 100 percent means that the assets are larger and that there is a buffer for a negative development in the capital market.

-The consolidation policy decided by the board means that the value of the association's assets on a monthly basis must be preliminarily distributed to all insurances.
+According to our guidelines for consolidation, the value of our assets must be preliminarily distributed to all insurances each month.
 This means that the bonus interest rate is set so that the consolidation level amounts to 100 percent at the end of each month.